This blog post was updated on April 21, 2021.

 Watch Buffalo Roam at the National Bison Refuge

-If you’re looking to find a home where the buffalo roam, you can explore the National Bison Range in the Mission Valley of Northwest Montana.
+If you’re looking to find a home where the buffalo roam, you can explore the National Bison Range in the Mission Valley of northwest Montana.
 The 18,500-acre range was started in 1908 in order to help support the dwindling population of American bison.
 It remains one of the last places where bison live in the US and one of the oldest wildlife refuges in the nation.
-Home to roughly 350 to 500 bison, the range also boasts spot elk, white tail and mule deer, pronghorn antelope, bighorn sheep, black bears, and coyotes along with over 200 species of birds.
-Administered by the U.S. Fish and Wildlife Service, you can tour the range mostly by car, but there are a few walking trails for wildlife viewing and photographic opportunities.
+Home to roughly 350 to 500 bison, the range also boasts spot elk, white tail, and mule deer, pronghorn antelope, bighorn sheep, black bears, and coyotes along with over 200 species of birds.
+Administered by the U.S. Fish and Wildlife Service, you can tour the range mostly by car (after getting to the area via cheap flights of course), but there are a few walking trails for wildlife viewing and photographic opportunities.

 Trek up to Glacier National Park to Sleep under the Stars